 It is because of generosity like yours that Open Doors is able to continue its vital work of serving the persecuted church around the world.

 God is working powerfully through His suffering people.
 Despite great oppression and opposition, they are bringing the love of Jesus to the hurting and broken, shining the light of the gospel in the places where faith costs the most.

-The 2020 Open Doors World Watch List ranks the 50 countries where persecution against Christians is most severe.
-The map here lists all 50 countries that appear on the list, but you can find out some more specific details about the top ten at the posts below.
+The Open Doors World Watch List 2022 ranks the 50 countries where persecution against Christians is most severe.
+The map here lists all 50 countries that appear on the list, but you can find out some more specific details about the top ten countries at the posts below.
 Have a look and join us in prayer for followers of Jesus who are facing extreme persecution.

 The World Watch List (WWL) is an independently audited ranking of 50 countries where persecution of Christians for religious reasons is worst.
 The list covers persecution of Christians of all denominations in that entire country.
 The focus is on persecution for faith, not persecution for political, economic, social, ethnic or accidental reasons.

 Open Doors has been monitoring persecution of Christians worldwide since the 1970s and today, the World Watch List provides a comprehensive snapshot of the problem facing many followers of Jesus across the world.